-E. If there was a disparity between the PTU faculty recommendation and the opinion expressed in any of the external review letters, the PTU head must guidelines for appointment, promotion and tenure record the rationale for the PTU Faculty's decision.
+E. If there was a disparity between the PTU faculty recommendation and the opinion expressed in any of the external review letters, the PTU head must record the rationale for the PTU Faculty's decision.
 The explanation should document why a negative external letter was discounted or why greater weight was given to the more positive external assessments of the candidate.
 PTU heads are encouraged to go into as much detail as they believe is necessary to provide additional context for higher-level committees to understand the PTU's rationale for the subsequent decision.